Kitware/VTK/Documentation/docs/design_documents/VTKFileFormats.md

 many values to offset reading into the given array for the associated time step.
 In the absence of a data set, the appropriate geometry offsetting for the time step is used in its place.
+* `FieldDataSizes/{ArrayName}` [dims = (NSteps, 2)]: each entry indicates the field data
+component and tuple size.
+In the absence of a data set, the maximum number of components and one tuple per step are considered.

 ```{figure} vtkhdf_images/transient_hdf_schema.png
 :width: 640px